Nursing (NRS)

 NRS 417 PERSPECTIVES IN GLOBAL HEALTHCARE 2 Credit

-The development of global perspective on healthcare is the focus of this course.
-Students will explore the social determinants of health including local, national, and international trends.
-Frameworks that emphasize ethical, economic, and social justice concerns are introduced.
+This course focuses on the development of a global perspective on healthcare.
+Students explore the SDOH by comparing healthcare systems at local, national, and international levels.
+Concepts include ethical, economic, and social justice concerns.
 Students explore global healthcare topics to identify barriers to healthcare access, and integrate the historical, social, political, and economic forces that impact healthcare.

 Pre-requisite: ENG 117